 Most people think the primary factors that determines where the ball will land is the speed of the (wheel) rotor and ball release.
 And that because release speeds can’t be predicted with any reasonable accuracy before the spin begins . . . or can they?

 Most roulette players will say “no”, and most players would be wrong.
 The more experienced players would state roulette spins can be predicted before ball release if the wheel is defective, leading to certain numbers spinning more than others.
-This is known as wheel bias, and you can learn all about it at roulettephysics.com/roulette-wheel-bias/.
+This is known as wheel bias, and it’d more common than you think.
 But bias analysis is a comparatively slow and impractical method to beat roulette.
 There are much quicker, more effective and much more practical methods to beat roulette . . . and they don’t rely on wheel defects.
 Also you don’t need thousands of spins to analyze.
 Before I explain more about them, I need to get something off my chest . . .